nashbio/policies/source/sections/08-auditing_policy.md

 1. Audit logs shall be maintained based on organizational needs.
 There is no standard or law addressing the retention of audit log/trail information.
 Retention of this information shall be based on:
    * Organizational history and experience.
    * Available storage space.
-2. Reports summarizing audit activities shall be retained for a period of six years.
+2. Reports summarizing audit activities shall be retained for a period of three years.
 3. Audit log data is encrypted and moved to warm storage (currently Google Cloud Storage) using automated scripts, and is retained for a minimum of one year.

 ## 8.10 Potential Trigger Events